lebigot/realtime_annotate/README.rst

 All of this is automatically handled by the program through the scrolling display of annotations around the current timer, and the user can better focus on the quality of his real-time annotations.

+It is also possible to **manually jump** to the next or previous annotations while annotating.
+The optional external player automatically moves its play head.
+This makes revising, adding or deleting annotations at a certain point in time convenient.

 Annotations for *multiple events* are stored in a single **JSON file** with a simple format.
 This format has the advantage of being